baoshan/fuzzy_date/README.md

 + Flag Bit A: Certainty

-  - `on`: the date is certain
+  - `1`: the date is certain
-  - `off`: the date is uncertain, e.g.:
+  - `0`: the date is uncertain, e.g.:

     * ?
 1791
     * ?
 January 1791

 + Flag Bit B: Accuracy

-  - `on`: the date is accurate
+  - `1`: the date is accurate
-  - `off`: the date is approximate, e.g.:
+  - `0`: the date is approximate, e.g.:

     * circa 1791
     * circa January 1791

 + Flag Bit C: Special flag.
-Each scenario could define its own meaning, e.g.:

-  - ICMD use flag bit c to denote `floruit`: fl.
+ICMD use flag bit C to denote `floruit`:

+  - `1`: the fuzzy date is not a floruit date
+  - `0`: the fuzzy date is not a floruit date, e.g.:

+    * fl.
 1234

-Always keep it `on` if you don't need it.
+An application can define its own usage for flag bit C. Keep it `1` when you don't need it.

+*Uncertain or approximate fuzzy dates go before certain and accurate fuzzy dates in ascending order.
+All flag bits are `1` by default*

 Helper Functions